Funding | Grantmaking Overview | Sponsorships

 What are the deciding factors for sponsorships?

-Race/Ethnicity: We evaluate how your event reflects the communities you serve — including your organization’s leadership, the event design, and more—giving preference to culturally specific, multiracial, and cross-racial organizations and events.
+• Race/Ethnicity - We evaluate how your event reflects the communities you serve and give preference to culturally specific, multiracial, and cross-racial organizations and events.

-Disability/Ability: We prioritize disability-led organizations and those organizing for disabled people to be fully included because we recognize that people with disabilities frequently experience inequities.
-We also ask applicants to share how a sponsored event will be accessible to all people.
+• Disability/Ability - We prioritize disability-led organizations and disability justice.
+We also ask nonprofits to share how a sponsored event will be accessible to all people.

-Organization size: We encourage small and mid-size nonprofits to apply and prioritize support for events where sponsorships might have the biggest effect.
+• Organization size - We encourage small and mid-size nonprofits to apply and prioritize support for events where sponsorship might have a big impact.

 K